konflux-ci/build-definitions/task/modelcar-oci-ta/0.1/README.md

 like podman or buildah where the requirement is of about 2-3 times the model files size), allowing to build ModelCar images with lower disk footprint during the build.

+Future optimisations might eventually leverage the capability of OLOT to remove each file once layered on top of the base image, using the [`--remove-originals` feature flag](https://github.com/containers/olot/pull/17).

 The task also generates a limited SBOM and pushes that into the OCI registry alongside the image.

 The relationship of the components of the SBOM report is the following: